mclab-hbrs/edu25519/README.md

 This is an implementation of Curve25519 from Daniel Bernstein.
 It uses the most tricks introduced in the original paper, mainly the radix ceil(25.5i) storing that makes reduction very fast.

 This code was written as a clean, readable, self-contained implementation for **educational purposes only**.
-It has not been optimized for speed or security, but for readability!
+It's supposed to show the concepts of the original publication in a comprehensible manner and has therefore not been optimized for speed or security, but for readability!

 ## Build
 To build the library and example program, do the usual cmake dance: